 San Diego, CA

-Susie Seaman is a Board-Certified Family Nurse Practitioner and a Wound, Ostomy, and Continence Nurse.
+Susie Seaman is a Board-Certified Family Nurse Practitioner, Wound Care Nurse (CWCN), and Wound Specialist (CWS).
 She holds a Master's degree in Nursing from San Diego State University, and a Family Nurse Practitioner Certificate from the University of California, San Diego.
-She has been a Certified Wound Ostomy and Continence Nurse for 30 years, practicing in the home health care arena for eight years before moving to the outpatient clinic setting 22 years ago.
-Ms. Seaman founded the Sharp Grossmont Hospital Wound Healing Center in La Mesa, California in 1998, which at one point was the busiest wound clinic in San Diego County.
-She left there in 2006 to open a wound clinic for Sharp Rees-Stealy, a 550 physician multi-specialty medical group with offices throughout San Diego.
-She left the wound clinic environment in January 2019 to work for Infectious Disease Consultants in La Jolla, California.
-In this setting, she oversaw antibiotic therapy for patients with skin and soft tissue infections, osteomyelitis, and other challenging infections.
-She left there in August 2020.
+She had been a Certified Wound Ostomy and Continence Nurse for 32 years, practicing in the home health care arena for eight years before moving to the outpatient clinic setting 24 years ago.
+Ms. Seaman founded the Sharp Grossmont Hospital Wound Healing Center in La Mesa, California in 1998 as an adjunct to their Hyperbaric Oxygen program.
+She left there in 2006 to open a wound clinic for Sharp Rees-Stealy, a 600+ provider multi-specialty medical group with offices throughout San Diego.
+She left the wound clinic environment in January 2019 to work for Infectious Disease Consultants in La Jolla, California where she oversaw antibiotic therapy for patients with skin and soft tissue infections, osteomyelitis, and other challenging infections.
+Ms. Seaman is now back in wound care, having started a wound clinic for Family Health Centers of San Diego, one of the nation’s ten largest Federally Qualified Health Centers (FQHC).
+In this setting, she is honored to support their mission to provide caring, affordable, high quality health care to everyone, with a special commitment to uninsured, low-income and medically underserved persons.
 Ms. Seaman has been a principal investigator on several research projects involving wound and ostomy care.
 Her Master’s thesis examined Braden Scale scores and the incidence of pressure ulcers in the home hospice setting.
-Ms. Seaman speaks nationally on a variety of topics, including chronic wound care, wound assessment, lower extremity wounds, topical therapy for wounds, and use of advanced technologies.
+Ms. Seaman speaks nationally on a variety of topics, including chronic wound care, wound assessment, lower extremity wounds, topical therapy, and use of advanced technologies.
 She has also authored numerous articles and book chapters on both wound and ostomy care.
 She has a special interest in the treatment of lower extremity ulcers and the diagnosis and treatment of atypical wounds.

 Saratoga Hospital Center for Wound Healing and Hyperbaric Medicine